iTwin/itwinjs-core/CONTRIBUTING.md

 ```
 This means that the repo has stopped making use of an npm package that was used in the past:

-To fix this build error, you should completely remove the node_modules directory that is referenced in the error with `rush purge`, and then rerun `rush install`.
+To fix this build error, you should completely remove the node_modules directory and reinstall your dependencies. `rush update --purge` is a one-line solution for the above.

 ### Updating dependencies/devDependencies on packages within the monorepo